angular/angular/aio/content/guide/glossary.md

 {@a ngcc}

-## ngcc (Angular Compatability Compiler)
+## ngcc

-The CLI automatically runs the `ngcc` process to compile all your libraries with [Ivy](#ivy).
+Angular compatability compiler.
-If your app uses Ivy, but depends on libraries that don't use Ivy, `ngcc` automatically updates the dependent libraries to use Ivy when you compile your app.
+If you build your app using [Ivy](#ivy), but it depends on libraries have not been compiled with Ivy, the CLI uses `ngcc` to automatically update the dependent libraries to use Ivy.

 {@a ngmodule}